Skip to main content

 5. Under 2.
 Add the DigiCert provided token to your CNAME record, in the Order token box, copy the DigiCert-provided random value.

-6. Use one of the options below to create your DNS CNAME records:
+6. Use one of these options to create your DNS CNAME records:

 1. Go to your DNS provider’s site and create a new CNAME record.